Rishthegreat/Notes/School/The Panama Canal.md

         - Revolt in Panama, in support of the US

 - It took 10 years to build the canal andthey first built the railroad in order to help
+- As ships come in, the water levels would rise (locks)
+- Dr William Gorgas
+	- Previously the workers were dying of diseases
+	- He made a lot of breakthroughs in vaccines to protect the workers
+- Eventually opened in 1914